Timeline: Life and times of Nelson Mandela

 1944 - Founds African National Congress (ANC) Youth League with Oliver Tambo and Walter Sisulu.

-- Marries his first wife Evelyn, with whom he had a daughter and two sons.
-They divorced in 1957.
+- Marries his first wife Evelyn.
+They had a daughter and two sons and were divorced in 1957.

-1952 - Mandela and others arrested and charged under Suppression of Communism Act; given suspended prison sentence.
+1952 - Mandela and others arrested and charged under the Suppression of Communism Act.
+Given suspended prison sentence.

 1958 - Marries Winnie Madikizela.
 They separated in April 1992 and were divorced about four years later.

-1962 - Leaves country secretly.
-Goes for military training in Morocco and Ethiopia.
+1962 - Mandela leaves secretly for military training in Morocco and Ethiopia.
 Returning to South Africa, the "Black Pimpernel" is captured and sentenced to five years for incitement and illegally leaving the country.

 June 12, 1964 - Mandela and seven others are sentenced to life imprisonment on Robben Island, off Cape Town.

-February 2, 1990 - FW de Klerk, South Africa's last white president, lifts ban on ANC and other liberation movements.
-Mandela is freed on February 11.
+February 2, 1990 - F.W. de Klerk, South Africa's last white president, lifts ban on ANC and other liberation movements.

 1991 - Elected president of the ANC.